Paul-Browne/carl.js/README.md

 If the resource is only a few bytes of css like `h1.big { font-size: 5rem; line-height: 1.2 }` then it's not really worth creating a test just for that.
 Any resource that is over 1kb is ok to load conditionally.

 ### What about content that is added to the DOM dynamically?
 The `crl.min.js` is loaded once just before the closing body tag, so any css selectors or window objects would have to be already present in the DOM.
-The script can of cource be called again as a callback after you've loaded your dynamic content, then all the tests would be ran again
+The script can of cource be called again as a callback after you've loaded your dynamic content, then all the tests would be ran again.

 ### Can I include scripts in html resources?
 Yes.
 Any script that is included in a html resource (like the footer.html) will be executed

-### How can I gaurentee that a script will fire after a html resource has been loaded
+### How can I gaurantee that a script will fire after a html resource has been loaded
 You would need to include the script inside the html resource to absolutely gaurentee that it is loaded after the html has been added to the DOM.

 Ajax is Asyncronous (its what the "A" stands for).
-So there is no gaurentee that one resource is loaded before the other, so rather than doing this...
+Because of this there is no gaurantee that one resource is loaded before the other, so rather than doing this...

 ```json
 {